inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

                                  ! from file, else use constV
   constV     = 0.0               !
 Constant value for V if readV is .FALSE. readW      = .TRUE.            !
 If .TRUE. read in w-momentum component (W   )
-                                 ! from file, else use constW
-  constW     = 0.0               !
+                                 ! from file, else compute from continuity equation or use constW computeW   = .FALSE.           !
+If readW = .TRUE. and constW= .TRUE. compute w-momentum component (W   ) ! from U and V, else use constW constW     = 0.0               !
 Constant value for W if readW is .FALSE. readAks    = .FALSE.           !
 If .TRUE. read in salinity vertical diffusion
                                  ! coefficient (Aks ) from file, else use constAks